SSIS Data Flow Examples

 - From the Mappings page, ensure that each column in the Inputs table is mapped to the Destination table.
 Click OK to exit the editor and go back to the Data Flow.

 Now your first larger ETL package is complete!
 This package is very typical of what you’ll be doing daily inside of SSIS, and you will see this expanded on greatly, in Creating an End-to-End Package Topic.
 Execute the package.
-You should see the rows flow through the Data Flow, as shown in Figure 4-49.
+You should see the rows flow through the Data Flow, as shown in Figure below.
 Note that as the data flows from transformation to transformation, you can see how many records were passed through.